Semiconductor Data Sheet Automation – Just The Way You Want It

 Filter out certain aspects of the specification document.

-Exclude certain proprietary information not to be shared with external world
+Exclude specific proprietary information that should not be shared with the external world.

 Contain two or more versions or different types of information.

 Look more like a datasheet, rather an engineering specification.